What We'll Cover

 How We Approach Estimating

-We wrote this guide because we think homeowners deserve to understand how the process works — even if they don't hire us.
-But if you're curious how we do things differently, here it is.
+We wrote this guide because we think homeowners deserve to understand how the process works, even if they don't hire us.

-When you call Refined Renovations, we show up — not a sales rep. Our team brings over 40 years of hands-on construction experience across every trade and every phase of a build.
-When we walk your property, we're not checking boxes on a tablet.
-We're seeing the project the way the people doing the work will see it.
+When you call Refined Renovations, you talk to the people who will do the work, not a sales rep. We bring over 40 years of hands-on construction experience across every trade and every phase of a build.
+When we walk your property, we see it the way the crew will, not as boxes to check on a tablet.

-We run lean.
-Three principals, a tight crew, and trusted subcontractor relationships we've built over 20 years.
-Most of our subs come from the custom building side of the industry — they're used to the detail and precision that comes with high-end projects.
-We don't have a sales team.
-We don't have a showroom.
-That overhead doesn't exist in our cost structure, which means it doesn't exist in your estimate.
+We run lean: three principals, a tight crew, and trusted subcontractor relationships built over 20 years.
+Most of our subs come from the custom building side of the industry, used to the detail and precision that come with high-end projects.
+There's no sales team and no showroom in our cost structure, which means there's none in your estimate either.

 Our estimates are line-item, detailed, and realistic.
 We don't lowball to win the job and make it up in change orders.
 We'd rather lose a bid being honest than win one being vague.
 Once the scope is set, the price holds.

-On our largest project to date — a $1.2 million whole-home renovation with an elevator install — the final cost came in exactly where we quoted it, delivered within the 6–8 month timeframe we estimated.
-The client thought our number was too high at first.
-They got other bids.
-They came back months later.
+On our largest project to date (a $1.2 million whole-home renovation with an elevator install), the final cost came in exactly where we quoted it, delivered within the 6–8 month timeframe we estimated.
+The client thought our number was too high at first, got other bids, and came back months later.
 We were right from the start.

 We work with professional designers and source materials through a wide network of local vendors, coordinating architecture and engineering along the way.
 Whether your project is $25,000 or $1 million+, the process is the same: honest walk-through, detailed proposal, and a number that sticks.